A Detailed Guide to Get Your Site Running Optimally

 Read on for an epic guide with detailed recommendations of each best practice listed.

-The moment you launch your website is the moment you should implement security measures.
+The moment you launch your website you should immediately implement security measures.
 Your website is under continual and automated probing by hacker scripts to find vulnerabilities and exploit them.

 You may think, "My site isn't that important and won't be a target," but actually hackers can get all sorts of benefits from any website.
 They may use your site to: